aparnac25/extract/README.md

 # `extract`

 `extract` is a Python package that parses through a PDF and find GPS coordiantes.
 This pacakge will extract out GPS coordinates, convert them to decimal degree format and then plot them to an interactive map.
-In addition, a csv file of the GPS coordiantes will be outputed and saved to the
+In addition, a csv file of the GPS coordiantes will be outputed and saved to the users Desktop.

 ---
 ## In development